metalbear-co/mirrord.dev/content/docs/managing-mirrord/monitoring/index.md

 The mirrord Operator can produce logs in JSON format that can be digested by most popular logging solutions (DataDog, Dynatrace, etc).
 To enable JSON logging, set `operator.json_log` to `true` in the Operator Helm chart values.
-Log level is info by default, and can be altered via operator container environment using `RUST_LOG` [directive](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html).
+The log level is `INFO` by default, and can be changed via operator container environment using the `RUST_LOG` [directive](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html).